 (2) The Chair shall appoint one member of the executive committee to serve on any Standing Committee.
-At least one and up to five additional members may be selected by the chair to serve on the committee.
+At least one and up to six additional members may be selected by the chair to serve on the committee.
 (3) Prior to selecting members the Executive Director shall invite all Board members to express their interest in serving on the committee.
 The Chair shall select from those who have expressed interest and may also reach out to additional members if specific expertise is required.
 (4) The committee shall select a chair at the first meeting.
 The chair shall serve a one-year term.

-(d) The purpose of the committee and the number of committee members shall be defined in a written charter held by the executive director.
+(d) The purpose of a Standing Committee shall be defined in a written charter approved by the Board.
+The charter may be modified by further Board action at the request of the committee or a Board member as provided in Article V, section 2 (2).

 ARTICLE VII